Harry Markopolos: Other statements

-2019 General Electric fraud allegation
+General Electric fraud allegation

 In 2019, Markopolos published a report alleging fraudulent accounting within General Electric.
 The report caused the company's stock to drop 10.3% on August 15, 2019.
 The stock closed at $9.03 prior to the report, and then closed at $8.01 the following day when the report was published.
-Markopolos claimed GE was a fraud "bigger than Enron."
-Subsequently, GE called the report "meritless" and an attempt at "market manipulation" by Markopolos; Wall Street analysts shrugged off the report; and the regulators called the report "fairly simplistic."
-A Financial Times article labeled the report "some ill-thought out twaddle disguised as deep financial analysis."
+Markopolos claimed GE was a fraud "bigger than Enron".
+Subsequently, GE called the report "meritless" and an attempt at "market manipulation" by Markopolos; Wall Street analysts shrugged off the report; and the regulators called the report "fairly simplistic".
+A Financial Times article labeled the report "some ill-thought out twaddle disguised as deep financial analysis".
 The Markopolos website (www.gefraud.com) alleging this giant fraud disappeared after criticism about the quality of his analyses.
 The full report is still available, however, in internet archives.
 Three months after the 175 page Markopolos report, GE stock had risen almost 44% to close at $11.52 on November 15, outperforming the general stock market.

 According to Bloomberg in November 2021, "For GE, the never-ending storm may pass, but at the moment, its future looks cloudy."
+However, according to Bloomberg in April 2024, "GE's insurance liability [the focus of the Markopolos report] 'doesn't really matter.'"

+Bridgewater Associates

+Markopolos investigated the hedge fund, Bridgewater Associates, LP.

 Personal life

-Markopolos is the eldest of three children of Georgia and Louis Markopolos, Greek-American restaurateurs.
+Markopolos is an American of Greek descent and is the eldest of three children of Georgia and Louis Markopolos, Greek-American restaurateurs.

 His father and two uncles once owned 12 Arthur Treacher's Fish and Chips restaurants in Maryland and Delaware.
 His younger brother, Louie, once managed the trading office for a New Jersey brokerage company.
 He has a sister, Melissa.

 He and his wife Faith, who works in the financial industry for an investment company conducting due diligence of portfolio managers, have three sons, two of whom  – Harry "Hare Bear" Markopolos and Louis "Big Lou" Markopolos  – are twins.
+Louis is following in his father's footsteps to become a forensic accountant.
+He is currently attending Bentley University as an accounting major.

 Harry served in the United States Army Reserve and obtained the rank of Major and held the branch of Civil Affairs.